tdepew562/Mars-Weather-Analysis/README.md

 2. Navigate the Martian terrain to fetch temperature and pressure data.
 3. Assemble the data into a Pandas DataFrame and unravel the secrets hidden in Mars' weather.
 4. Witness the Martian climate come to life as you plot and analyze the data.
+5. Export the analyzed data to a CSV file named `mars_weather_data.csv`.

 ## Requirements
 - Python libraries: Splinter, BeautifulSoup, Pandas, Matplotlib